manasvinik/baas-blog/content/beginnings.md

 ## Building BaaS

-In December 2017, I got the familiar feeling of year end panicking.
+In December 2017, I looked at the year that had just gone by, and felt the familiar sinking feeling of year end panicking.
 What had I done that year?
 It seemed like I'd not achieved half of what I wanted to.
 But for once, instead of reflexively Googling "best todo app task planner", I started thinking about my own trends of productivity.
-When in my life had I actually got got things done?
+At what point in my life had I actually got things done?

 And one fact immediately leapt out at me -- my productive peak so far was when I worked for someone else.
 Many factors contributed to this -- the fact that I had very little wiggle room in terms of deadlines, that other people depended on me to finish my work.
 I got things done, almost on autopilot, because *there was no other choice*.
 If I didn't, there would be someone to demand answers.